Nucleomics-VIB/bionano-tools/README.md

 ### **xmap2bed.pl**

 The perl script **[xmap2bed.pl](general-tools/xmap2bed.pl)** will create a BED5 file from a 'xmap' file.
 Only the part of the query that aligns to the reference is extracted and the result is expressed in REF(=anchor)-coordinates.
 Note that a size difference between query and reference matching regions will not be represented since reference coordinates cannot be modified.
 The resulting file can be viewed in IGV or used with **[BEDTools](http://bedtools.readthedocs.org/en/latest/)** to go further.
+Users can filter and keep only alignments with a confidence greater than a given threshold (-x).

 **xmap2bed.pl -h**
 ```bash